nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-installation.md

 ![Nimiq Payment Plugin configuration for accepting Ethereum](resources/wc-plugin-setup-4-ethereum.png)

-**ETH xPublic Key:** Copy paste your xPub or "Master Public Key" from your Etherium wallet software here.
+**Wallet Account Public Key:** Copy paste your xPub or "Master Public Key" from your Etherium wallet software here.
 We recommend to check the **Re-use ETH addresses** - otherwise, each order will be paid to a new ETH address - which means more privacy - but you as the shop owner will have to pull all the funds together later resulting in more fees and effort.

 Additionally, you need to set the **Etherscan.io API key** which you can get at [etherscan.io](http://etherscan.io).
 Similarily to Bitcoin, make sure you have SSL/HTTPS enabled.